damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

 The `pages` job is `only` affecting the `master` branch.

-On the [Pages][ci-examples] group you will find a default [Hexo site][pages-hexo] deployed with GitLab Pages, and here you can find another [example][hexo-proj] with a slightly different configuration.
+On the [Pages][ci-examples] group you will find a default [Hexo site][pages-hexo] deployed with GitLab Pages, and on [this group][themes-templates], another [example][hexo-proj] with a slightly different configuration.

 <a name="upload-content"></a>